 The factors contributing to the onset and maintenance of this condition are heterogeneous and multifactorial in nature.
 In most cases, the condition is a result of several precipitating factors interacting together in concert.
 For instance, dispositional factors typically interact with the environment in which the condition develops.

 Nevertheless, we remind you that whilst a correlation exists between these variables and the manifestation of the condition, its onset, prognosis and outcome are not definitively based upon the presence of one, or even several, of the variables.

 - Anxious tendencies

 - Although hereditary rates vary across studies, agoraphobia is more prevalent amongst individuals who have close relatives with the condition.

 - Studies have implicated a “fear network”, suggesting panic disorder is the product of several brain regions (specifically, frontal limbic regions)

 - Neurotransmitter imbalances

 - Insecure parental attachment style

-Previous studies have found that many individuals with panic disorder have a markedly lower quality of life compared to community samples.
-Whilst not everyone experiencing this condition will experience functional disruptions, studies have highlighted various associated correlating consequences.
-Individuals with panic disorder have been observed to be at heightened risk for:
+Studies have suggested that many individuals with agoraphobia have a compromised quality of life compared to community samples.
+Whilst not everyone experiencing this condition will experience these disruptions, studies have highlighted various associated consequences.
+Individuals with agoraphobia have been observed to be at heightened risk for: